Bas-Man/rust-decon-spf/README.md

 # Overview

 This crate allows you to deconstruct an existing SPF record that might be retrieved with a dns query of type TXT.

-An example program can be found in the **Examples** directory.
+With 0.2.0.
+You now have the ability to create SPF records programmatically.
+Check in the **Examples** directory for sample code.

 ### Example Code
 ```rust
 use decon_spf::spf::Spf;